Skip to primary navigation Skip to content Skip to footer

 How to make Portuguese Sangria

-In this photo, you can see Susan and Melissa (mother and daughter) drink authentic Portuguese white sangria.
+In this photo, you can see Susan and Melissa (mother and daughter) drinking authentic Portuguese white sangria.

 Get the recipe and make yourself this fantastic wine cocktail at home!
 Cheers!
 Saúde!